 The role is similar to that of a chemical engineer, which can often be a source of confusion for those outside the profession.
 While a process engineer is a type of chemical engineer, they typically focus less on chemistry and more on mathematics and physics.

 Process engineers spend most of their time in an office or laboratory environment.
 Engineers may also be based onsite at industrial plants, refineries, and other large-scale manufacturing locations, where they are often required to monitor and/or direct operations.
-Most process engineers work 9-to-5 on a full-time basis.
+Most process engineering jobs involve 9-to-5 work on a full-time basis.

 On a day-to-day basis, process engineers design processes and equipment for manufacturing, monitor equipment through regular testing, and provide strategic oversight of the processes being deployed.
 Other responsibilities include: